jackyzha0/jackyzha0.github.io/content/posts/networked-thought.md

 been a while since I wrote about [digital gardening](posts/digital-gardening.md)

+less so a well-kempt, more so a mess of entangled growth

+following guides and hard structure is not for me -> too high friction its not because i dont like order but because chaos and entropy is good for new ideas

 things i've learned
 - name things verbs or nouns to make it easier to link
 - better distinguish between source and thoughts

-less so a well-kempt, more so a mess of entangled growth its not because i dont like order but because chaos and entropy is good for new ideas
+## What is digital gardening?
 thinking is not linear, nor is it [hierarchical](thoughts/articles/city-is-not-a-tree.md). in fact not many things are linear or hierarchical at all, let's not coerce things to be

 on-the-fly mind-mapping